 Ctrip Network Architecture Evolution in the Cloud Computing Era

-This article comes from my talk Ctrip Network Architecture Evolution in the Cloud Computing Era at GOPS 2019 Shenzhen (a tech conference in Chinese).
-The content is gently re-structured to make it more ease of reading as a post, and slightly updated to correct some inaccuracies.
+This article comes from my talk Ctrip Network Architecture Evolution in the Cloud Computing Era in GOPS 2019 Shenzhen (a tech conference in Chinese).

 I’m a senior achitect at Ctrip cloud, currently lead the network & storage development team, focusing on network virtualization and distributed storage.

 Ctrip’s cloud computing team started at ~2013.